Big News: Portland Pauses SDC Fees for 3 Years on Most Residential Development

-The City of Portland has approved a major change that could significantly reduce the cost of building new homes—including ADUs, small multifamily projects, and more.
-Starting August 15, 2025, System Development Charges (SDCs) will be paused for three years for most residential construction.
+The City of Portland has approved a major change that could significantly reduce the cost of building new homes—including single-family homes, duplexes, and multifamily projects.
+Starting August 15, 2025, System Development Charges (SDCs) will be paused for three years for most new residential dwelling units.

 What Are SDCs?

 SDCs are one-time fees charged by the city to help fund infrastructure like roads, parks, water, and sewer systems.
-These fees can add $20,000 or more to the cost of building a single home or ADU in Portland—and even more for larger projects.
+These fees can add $20,000 or more to the cost of building a single home—and even more for larger projects.

 What’s Changing?

-From August 15, 2025 through September 30, 2028, residential building permits that meet eligibility criteria will automatically exempt applicants from paying SDCs—no special application or review needed.
+From August 15, 2025 through September 30, 2028, residential building permits that meet eligibility criteria will automatically qualify for an SDC exemption—no separate application required.

-The city is aiming to jumpstart 5,000 new housing units during the pause period by lowering upfront development costs.
+The goal is to jumpstart 5,000 new housing units by lowering upfront development costs and helping stalled projects move forward.

 ⚖️ What’s the Trade-Off?

-While this is great news for builders and homeowners, the city expects to lose about $63 million in SDC revenue over three years.
-This could impact funding for public infrastructure like parks, roads, and transit.
-To help monitor outcomes, City Council has mandated regular reporting on the program’s impact.
+While this is great news for builders and homeowners, the city estimates a $63 million loss in SDC revenue over three years.
+That could impact funding for parks, transportation, and utility projects.
+To ensure accountability, City Council will receive regular reports tracking the program’s impact.

 Why It Matters

-At SQFT Studios, we specialize in smart, space-efficient residential projects—including ADUs and home studios.
-This new policy makes it easier—and cheaper—for Portlanders to build more housing in their own backyards or neighborhoods.
+At SQFT Studios, we specialize in smart, space-efficient residential projects—including ADUs and small infill housing.

 Have questions about how this affects your project?
 Contact us and let’s talk.